LucasWolfgang/QAS-Editor/README.md

  So why is necessary one more Moodle import/export tool?
 Well, I think that is just because the current implementation are just not generic enought and I need something that was basicalle [moodle-questions](https://github.com/gethvi/moodle-questions) but could do all the other flows.

-The GUI uses code from [Megasolid Idiom](https://www.mfitzp.com/examples/megasolid-idiom-rich-text-editor/) (great editor by the way) and [pyqt-collapsible-widget](https://github.com/By0ute/pyqt-collapsible-widget).
+The GUI uses code from [Megasolid Idiom](https://www.mfitzp.com/examples/megasolid-idiom-rich-text-editor/) (great editor by the way), [pyqt-collapsible-widget](https://github.com/By0ute/pyqt-collapsible-widget) (very organized) and [Creating A Tag Bar In PySide](https://robonobodojo.wordpress.com/2018/09/11/creating-a-tag-bar-in-pyside/) (great idea).
+All these coded were modified a lot, but even so, thank a lot for those who coded them.

 ## Requirements